veryl-lang/doc/book/src/04_language_reference/06_declaration/01_variable.md

 If there are unused variables, warning will be occured.
 Variable name starting with `_` means unused variable, and suppresses the warning.

-Variable declaration with assignment can be used too.
+If you want to bind a value to a name at the declaration, `let` can be used instead of `var`.

 ```veryl,playground
 module ModuleA {